Public-key cryptography: Anticipation

 In his 1874 book The Principles of Science, William Stanley Jevons wrote:

-Can the reader say what two numbers multiplied together will produce the number 8616460799?
+Can the reader say what two numbers multiplied together will produce the number 8,616,460,799?
 I think it unlikely that anyone but myself will ever know.

 Here he described the relationship of one-way functions to cryptography, and went on to discuss specifically the factorization problem used to create a trapdoor function.
 In July 1996, mathematician Solomon W. Golomb said: "Jevons anticipated a key feature of the RSA Algorithm for public key cryptography, although he certainly did not invent the concept of public key cryptography."

 Classified discovery

 In 1970, James H. Ellis, a British cryptographer at the UK Government Communications Headquarters (GCHQ), conceived of the possibility of "non-secret encryption", (now called public key cryptography), but could see no way to implement it.

 In 1973, his colleague Clifford Cocks implemented what has become known as the RSA encryption algorithm, giving a practical method of "non-secret encryption", and in 1974 another GCHQ mathematician and cryptographer, Malcolm J. Williamson, developed what is now known as Diffie–Hellman key exchange.

 The scheme was also passed to the US's National Security Agency.
 Both organisations had a military focus and only limited computing power was available in any case; the potential of public key cryptography remained unrealised by either organization.
 According to Ralph Benjamin:

+I judged it most important for military use ... if you can share your key rapidly and electronically, you have a major advantage over your opponent.
+Only at the end of the evolution from Berners-Lee designing an open internet architecture for CERN, its adaptation and adoption for the Arpanet ... did public key cryptography realise its full potential.

 These discoveries were not publicly acknowledged until the research was declassified by the British government in 1997.